3 Reasons Not To Run a Marathon

 To further ensure that chaffing does not occur, lubrication for preventing irritation between your legs is a must, as is tape for your nipples in order to prevent them from rubbing on your shirt.
+There are others who might pay even more cash if they want eco friendly materials according to some sources.
 The most important bit of equipment you must be sure to purchase, however, is a good pair of running shoes.
 Preparing to run a marathon will require specially designed sports shoes.
 The smartest option would be finding a store specializing in sportswear that will track your stride and tailor your shoes to fit your exact needs.

 The correct equipment for marathon running is essential to prevent injury but can also cost more money than a first time runner might expect.
 Not only will the equipment be a substantial investment, but it is sportswear and will eventually wear out as you train more and more.
 Preparing to run a marathon is not a challenge to be undertaken lightly.
 It will not only put your health at risk, but will require to invest your money as well as your time.